DJSiddharthVader/Simulations-02712-Project/README.md

 - [ ] We implement the model described in @eldar_2011
   - [ ] ideally we use actual python ODE solvers for efficiency/accuracy reasons
   - [ ] stopping conditions is either set time limit or reaching a stationary distribution
+    - should keep track of how many generations it takes
   - [ ] develop a "null" model to compare against
     - [ ] I think $K_{ac} = \vec{0}$ makes sense (no QS systems in any strains)

 - [ ] Write code to analyze simulations results
+   - [x] statistics to calculate
-   - [ ] total population growth rate
+     - [x] population growth rate
-   - [ ] time until at stationary distribution
-   - [ ] "difference" between terminal/initial state
+     - [x] "difference" between terminal/initial state
+       - [x] skewness of the abundance vector
-     - population diversity at terminal state
+       - [x] alpha diversity
+         - [x] species richness
+         - [x] Shannon index
-       - [ ] alpha/beta diversity
+       - [x] beta diversity
-       - [ ] Bray-Curtis distance
+         - [x] Bray-Curtis distance
-   - [ ] total populations size
-   - [ ] number of species that go extinct/ how quickly

 - [ ] Matrix curation/generation code
-  - [ ] generate random matrices with a set sparsity
+  - [x] generate random matrices with a set sparsity
   - [ ] use matrices that represent special adjacency graphs (e.g. planar graphs)
   - [ ] find matrices inspired by actual bacterial systems
     - @hiller_2020 may be a good starting point